 Recognizing the unique styles of prospective purchasers and communicating according to their preferences is the best way to break through buyer apathy.
 By studying your buyers’ desired style and substance and responding according to their specific personas, you can create opportunities to engage earlier, inform purchasing decisions and build the ongoing relationships that will keep your buyers out of self-service mode.
 Moreover, it can help you build a long-lasting partnership that is based on trust, not transactions—a relationship that both you and your buyer can sustain, regardless of where your career paths lead.

-Contact us and learn more about how Miller Heiman Group can help.
+Contact us and learn more about how Miller Heiman Group can help with proven sales training courses.